Scintillation pulse characterization with spectrum-inspired temporal neural networks: case studies on particle detector signals: Introduction

-\begin{itemize} \item A highly compact and effective network architecture, \emph{TimesNet-LE}, for feature extraction from scintillation signals: the network architecture comprises blocks of temporal multi-period convolution based on dominant periods in the spectrum. \item An efficient representation learning scheme based on the above network architecture, which can serves various downstream tasks from regression to classification. \item Simulation with the liquid xenon scintillator of the LUX dark matter detector, and the experiment with fast electronics to emulate different shapes and amplitudes of scintillation signals, both of which show the performance boost of the method in a wide area. \end{itemize}
+\begin{itemize} \item A highly compact and effective network architecture, \emph{TimesNet-LE}, for feature extraction from scintillation signals: the network architecture comprises blocks of temporal multi-period convolution based on dominant periods in the spectrum. \item Application of the above network architecture on particle detector signals, demonstrating that it can serve as an efficient representation learning backbone to support complex tasks from multimodal regression to multi-class classification. \item Simulation with the liquid xenon scintillator of the LUX dark matter detector, and the experiment with fast electronics of the NICA/MPD calorimeter, both of which show the performance boost of the method in a wide area. \end{itemize}